 “ My thoughts are not like your thoughts.
 And your ways are not like my ways,” announces the Lord.
 “The heavens are higher than the earth.
 And my ways are higher than your ways.
 My thoughts are higher than your thoughts.
 The rain and the snow come down from the sky.
 They do not return to it without watering the earth.
 They make plants come up and grow.
 The plants produce seeds for farmers.
 They also produce food for people to eat.
 The words I speak are like that.
 They will not return to me without producing results.
 They will accomplish what I want them to.
 They will do exactly what I sent them to do.”
 Isaiah 55:8-11

 We know the Bible mentions snow, 25 times in fact, but often we think of it figuratively.
 The Bible speaks of our sins being washed as white as snow for example, but the people of Israel must have experienced pure, blinding, fresh snow in order to understand that powerful metaphor.

 In my part of the world we’re covered in snow from November to March, and it can be difficult to stay excited about frigid temperatures.
 We have to remind ourselves that yes, spring actually will come.
 In Isaiah 55, God encourages us to remember His reasons are better than ours and we need to trust that everything He does is for a reason.
 Even snow.
 The scripture tells us that the snow waters the soil and makes plants grow.
 We don’t usually associate snow with gardening, but actually, all moisture waters the earth.
-Check out this video with the kids to learn how snow is formed.
+Check out this advanced scientific TedEd video, or this video with the kids to learn how snow is formed.
+It’s pretty miraculous!